Yomodo/AADRolesTest/README.md

 # AADRolesTest
-testing the Azure AD Application and roles Apis
+Personal repository to test various Azure AD and other Graph APIs